lambda826/My-Notebook/99 Interview/BQ.md

 	- Always remain calm and professional.
 Refrain from being negative and avoid blaming others.
 	- Calmly explain both sides' point of view.
 Show how a complete understanding or a compromise led to a better outcome.
     - Spend more time talking about the resolution.
-	- Show that you proactively communicated the issue and its resolution to all the stakeholders.

 # Tell Me About A Time You Showed Leadership